abondbrooks/csharp_course_notes/Day_1_Notes.md

 - It is one of the most essential components in the .net framework.

-- It is the enviorment where all the programs using .net technologies are executed.
+- It is the enviroment where all the programs using .net technologies are executed.

  **<center>Summary</center>**